 Why calculate it?

-Ultimately, a breakeven analysis is only as strong as the underlying assumptions.
+Ultimately, a breakeven analysis is only as strong as its underlying assumptions.
 As such, it is important to ensure that a) you try, to the extent possible, to include ALL costs that relate to your business, and b) to estimate the actual costs and sales prices as accurately as possible.
-If you think you might have to sell your pickles at a discount to bring in customers, ensure that these are reflected.
+If you think you might have to sell your pickles at a discount to bring in customers, ensure that these are reflected in the calculation.
 Also, it is important to update the analysis as the underlying assumptions change .
-Since breakeven analysis is based on assumptions, some of which can be difficult to determine, the actual breakeven point might be different from the calculation.
+Since breakeven analysis is an estimate at best these should be refined and honed over time to ensure as much precision as possible.
+If you have a good accounting system which is updated regularly, a review of the profit-loss (income statement) can give you excellent insights into how your business is doing.

-Like many forecasting metrics, breakeven point can is subject to it's limitations; however it can be a powerful and simple tool to provide a small business owner with an idea of what their sales need to be in order to start making money.
+Like many forecasting metrics, breakeven point can is subject to it's limitations; however it can be a powerful and simple tool to provide a small business owner with an idea of what their sales need to be in order to start making money without necessary having a sophisticated accounting system in place.